-Domain Verification protects your branding and domain reputation, ensuring that only owners of a domain are able to send email on it's behalf.
+Domain verification protects your branding and domain reputation, ensuring that only owners of a domain are able to send email on it's behalf.
+This article will provide information on the purpose of domain verification, as well as the process of verifying domains.

 Prior to sending email from SharpSpring, you must verify the sending domain.

-- It provides security for domain owners by rejecting potential spoofed mail if the sender doesn't have access to the domain they're trying to send from.

-- It's the first step towards maximizing deliverability.
+Verification provides security for domain owners by rejecting potential spoofed mail if the sender lacks access to the domain they are trying to send from.
+It is the first step towards maximizing deliverability.

 After verification, you may optionally navigate to your email settings page to configure DKIM for this domain.
 Alignment between your verified domain and a valid DKIM signature is necessary for optimal inbox placement.